 The outside of the ends are chamfered.
 As a result the welding seam looks like a "V".
 Normally no socket-spigot connection is used.
 The welding has to be done according to DVS 2207.

 Depending on the type of pipe the flange adapters are completely manufactured with the pipe, or the flanges are available as separate fittings.
 This kind of jointing method is mostly used for open sea discharge application and for tank connections.
-The greatest advantage of this connection is the facility of disjointing.

 The minimum wall thickness of the spigot is according to EN13476 and,in addition, the ring stiffness of the socket plus the ring stiffness of the spigot are together higher than the ring stiffness of the pipe.